Secrets to a Successful Succession

 Copyright

-This resource provided by Succession Resource Group, Inc. (“Provider”) is intended solely for informational purposes and general guidance on a variety of situations and may not be suitable for all advisors.
-This resource is provided “AS IS” and “AS AVAILABLE,” without warranty of any kind, express or implied, and should not be relied upon as legal, tax, financial, investment, or other professional advice.
-This resource cannot and does not account for the unique circumstances of each specific situation and must be reviewed by your own independent attorney, CPA, and other relevant professional advisors prior to beginning any due diligence process or taking any action in reliance on this resource.
-You acknowledge that no attorney-client relationship is created through the provision or use of this resource.
-Succession Resource Group, Inc. makes no claims, promises, representations, or guarantees whatsoever, whether express or implied, regarding the accuracy, completeness, timeliness, reliability, suitability, adequacy, or fitness for any particular purpose of the information contained herein, and expressly disclaims all such warranties to the maximum extent permitted by applicable law.
 Nothing in this resource should be construed as a recommendation.
-By utilizing these materials, you: (i) assume full responsibility for any loss, damage, liability, cost, or expense (including reasonable attorneys’ fees and costs) resulting from or in any way connected to the use of, or inability to use, this resource; and (ii) release, defend, indemnify and hold harmless Succession Resource Group, Inc., its affiliates, officers, directors, employees, authors, contributors, agents, licensees, successors, and assigns from any and all known or unknown claims, demands, damages, losses, liabilities, costs, or causes of action that may arise, at any time, out of or relating to your use of or reliance upon this resource.
+By accessing, downloading, or utilizing these materials in any manner, you: (i) assume full responsibility for any loss, damage, liability, cost, or expense (including reasonable attorneys’ fees, paralegal fees, expert witness fees, court costs, and all other costs and expenses of litigation or dispute resolution) resulting from or in any way connected to the access to, use of, reliance upon, or inability to use, this resource; and (ii) release, waive, defend, indemnify and hold harmless Succession Resource Group, Inc., its affiliates, officers, directors, employees, authors, contributors, agents, licensees, successors, and assigns from any and all known or unknown claims, demands, damages, losses, liabilities, costs, or causes of action that may arise, at any time, out of or relating to your use of or reliance upon this resource.